IEscher/DAI-2022-HTTP-Infra/README.md

             replicas: 3
 ```

 That will launch 3 instances of the static server.
-It can be verified through Traefik's dashboard.

 #### Using CLI argument